 Delta Aquariids Meteor Shower | 2019

-Late July 2019, around July 28 presents the nominal peak of the Delta Aquariid meteor shower, but this long and rambling shower is officially active from about July 12 to August 23 each year.
+The universe is putting on an epic show in the sky.
+Around late July 2019, with a peak around July 28, be sure to head outdoors and look up to the Delta Aquariid meteor shower.
+This long and rambling shower is officially active from about July 12 to August 23 each year.

-The new moon in early August 2019 means lovely waning crescent moons in the optimum predawn hours in late July, and dark skies throughout most of the night all through the first week of August 2019.
+The sky conditions are great for the Delta Aquariid meteor shower viewing in 2019; the new moon in early August 2019 means lovely waning crescent moons in the optimum predawn hours in late July, so there should be dark skies throughout most of the night, all through the first week of August 2019.

 Delta Aquariids Meteor Shower